seng637-Winter/seng637-a3-harshilpatel06/seng637-a3-team_number.md

 ###    dataUtilities_Coverage ---after

-- line coverage
+- line_coverage

 <img src="media/DataUtilitiesLineCoverageAfter.PNG" alt="DataUtilities Line Coverage After" />

-- branch coverage
+- branch_coverage

 <img src="media/DataUtilitiesBranchCoverageAfter.PNG" alt="DataUtilities Branch Coverage After" />

-- condition/Method coverage
+- condition/Method_coverage

 <img src="media/DataUtilitiesMethodCoverageAfter.PNG" alt="DataUtilities Method Coverage After" />

-### range and dataUtilities coverage - discussion
+### range and dataUtilities coverage -- discussion

 Our understanding of the task was initially centered on achieving comprehensive coverage across the class prior to receiving further details post-Reading Week.
 Initially, our objective was to attain coverage for the entire class and halt once this was achieved.
 Specifically, we reached line coverage ranging from 41.2% to 96.7% before and after, branch coverage from 31.5% to 92.7%, and method coverage from 56.5% to 95.8% for the `Range` class overall.